 Evaluated Applications.
-We use a number of CUDA applications derived from CUDA SDK [62] (BFS, CONS, JPEG, LPS, MUM, RAY, SLA, TRA), Rodinia [21] (hs, nw), Mars [39] (KM, MM, PVC, PVR, SS) and lonestar [17] (bfs, bh, mst, sp, sssp) suites.
-We run all applications to completion or 1 billion instructions (whichever comes first).
-CABA-based data compression is mainly beneficial for bandwidth-limited applications.
+We use a number of CUDA applications derived from CUDA SDK [83] (BFS, CONS, JPEG, LPS, MUM, RAY, SLA, TRA), Rodinia [24] (hs, nw), Mars [44] (KM, MM, PVC, PVR, SS) and lonestar [20] (bfs, bh, mst, sp, sssp) suites.
+We run all applications to completion or for 1 billion instructions (whichever comes first).
+CABA-based data compression is beneficial mainly for memory-bandwidth-limited applications.
 In computation-resource limited applications, data compression is not only unrewarding, but it can also cause significant performance degradation due to the computational overheads associated with assist warps.
-We rely on static profiling to identify bandwidth-limited applications and disable CABA-based compression for the others.
-In our evaluation (Section 6), we demonstrate detailed results for applications that exhibit some compressibility in bandwidth (at least 10%).
-Applications without compressible data (e.g., sc, SCP) do not gain any performance from the CABA framework, and we verified that these applications do not incur any degradation (because the assist warps are not triggered for them).
+We rely on static profiling to identify memory-bandwidth-limited applications and disable CABA-based compression for the others.